-I don't know when, but clearly it's been a while that the News™ has become more of a brand or a word to define "events that somehow relates to reality" rather than actual news.
-It's more infotainment than anything else.
+I don't know when, but clearly it's been a while that the News™ has become more of a brand or a word to define events that somehow relate to reality rather than actual news.
+It's becoming infotainment.

 Today I read an "article" which illustrates perfectly where we're at.
 A fictionnal letter from Terry Gou, founder of Foxconn to Donald Trump, president-elect of the United States of America (North America).

 In this fake letter, Terry mocks Trump.
 And that's about it.
 The author expresses some sort of fantasy revenge-reality by proxy which brings nothing to the table.

 This is reminiscent of Tarantino's recent movies, such as Inglourious Basterds and Django Unchained (possibly The Hateful Eight, I didn't bother) which attempts to give the audience a bit of revisionist-revenge.
 (Side effects may include peer pressure to "like" the movie or be considered a Nazi sympathiser).

 I like that it’s the power of the cinema that fights the Nazis.
 But not just as a metaphor, as a literal reality.